f4exb/sdrangel/plugins/channelrx/demodrtty/readme.md

 <h3>11: Squelch</h3>

-Sets the squelch power.
+Sets the squelch power level in dB.
 Characters received with average power lower than this setting will be discarded.

 <h3>12: Baudot Character Set</h3>